In the event of a fatality

 - a serious injury or illness of a person

-Significant penalties apply if you fail to notify an incident.
+Significant penalties apply to employers who fail to notify SafeWork NSW of an incident.
 In some instances SafeWork NSW may conduct an investigation.

 Visit SafeWork NSW for more information.

-When a fatality occurs, you'll also need to inform EML, our appointed claims partner.
+When a fatality occurs, you'll also need to inform us.

-We'll provide much needed support to employers, families or those acting on the family’s behalf and step you through the process to make a compensation claim.
+We will provide information and support to employers, families or those acting on the family’s behalf and step you through the process to make a compensation claim.